-EE customer service number
+EE Customer service number (for call connections)

 Much like their main competitors O2 and Vodafone, EE is increasingly attempting to get their customers to deal with their queries using online self-service platforms and web based support portals.
 From FAQs and guides through to live chat and email correspondence.
 However, while these options do provide some assistance, most consumers still seems to prefer making a phone call over web-based communication.